weblocks-framework/weblocks-utils/README.md

 ```

 and jQuery will be loaded into <getcwd>/assets/jquery-1.8.2/ and single file will be served from hunchentoot - /pub/scripts/jquery-1.8.2.js

-We can just include script with /pub/scripts/jquery-1.8.2.js somewhere.
+We can just include script with url /pub/scripts/jquery-1.8.2.js somewhere.

 Url we used here - https://raw.github.com/html/weblocks-assets/master/jquery/1.8.2/ is the url of *assets package*.